IC-DevOps-Career-Path/ic-devops-batch3/git-assignment-1/shibli_nomani-ICDB3_063/git_assignment_01.md

 - 🌐 Set Ubuntu Distribution System on top of WSL
 - 🧑‍💻 Set Git Username and Email Globally to apply across all repositories
+- ♨️ Create SSH key-gen, publickey  and Add in ssh section of Github for remote access.
 - 🍴 Fork the Git Repo in my Git Repo
 - 📥 Cloning the Repo
 - 📂 Change Directory